MacPenguin

 1. Why would I want to compile the kernel myself?

 If you just want to test the builds that others have made, you won't need to compile anything.
-If you want to change the kernel configuration (e.g. to enable drivers, add functionality or modularise or disable drivers to save RAM) you need to be able to build your own kernels.
+But if you want to change the kernel configuration (e.g. to optimise for your CPU, to add functionality, to modularise, build-in or disable drivers to save RAM) you need to be able to build your own kernels.
 Likewise for testing new code and patches.

 2. What do I need to recompile the kernel?

-First, you need a suitable toolchain.
-Generally that means a cross-compiler, or a native compiler running on a fast ARAnyM virtual machine.
+First, you need a suitable tool-chain.
+Generally that means a cross-compiler, or a native compiler running on a fast emulated machine.
+Bootable Debian Linux images for ARAnyM are available.

-On Debian Linux, there are various methods to obtain cross-compilers, which are not documented here.
+On Debian Linux, there are various ways to obtain a cross-compiler, but they are not documented here.
 Some cross-compilers are provided on this site, see the cross-development page.

 If you're cross-compiling, you can edit the top-level Makefile (unless you used CVS to obtain your kernel source, where this is already done for you) such that the ARCH variable is set to m68k, and the CROSS_COMPILE variable is set to the executable prefix used by your toolchain (i.e. m68k-linux-, m68k-linux-gnu- or m68k-unknown-linux-gnu-).
 The rest of the process is much the same as any other Linux kernel build.